worlddemocrats/federation/STRATEGIC_PLAN.md

 10. [Review and Update Process](#review-and-update-process)

 ## Executive Summary
 We are united by the belief that globally enforceable regulations are the most effective way to manage existential risks, and that the development of superintelligence should be governed by humanity as a whole.
 We are therefore laying the groundwork for a democratic world government that will harness technological progress for the benefit of all.
-This strategic plan is a compass, providing us with ambitious yet achievable targets designed to fulfill this monumental objective.
+This strategic plan is a compass that guides us with ambitious yet achievable targets to accomplish this monumental goal.

 ## Vision and Mission
 **Vision**: We envision a future where a democratic world government effectively manages existential risks and harnesses technological advancements for the benefit of all.